kastolars/trusti-torrent-rust-implementation/README.md

 ### Get peers

-To find out who is serving the file we are attempting to download, we need to make a GET request to the tracker url.
-We can build the tracker url using information provided in the torrent file.
+To find out who is serving the file we are attempting to download, we need to make a GET request to the tracker URL.
+We can build the tracker URL using information provided in the torrent file.

 ```
 // torrent.rs